ivanaveliskova/vanguard-code/README.md

 This will open a page on localhost:3000 with the app running.

-I have a build script as well, but I haven't set up the app to run the build files automatically currently.
+I have a build script as well, but I haven't set up the app to also build the css files into the app.

 ## Technologies used